araxiaonline/wow-eluna-ts-module/README.md

 * __Time translations__ - no Date Object, it doesnt work.
 I have a lib of a few TS translations that will polyfill some of the common needs so you can do things with Game/Server time.
 Will move into common libs once I have vetted them out more.

 ## Updates
+**Jan 31 2024 v1.7.0**
+* FEATURE: Added support for imports in Typescript for AIO client code.
+* FEATURE: Added new declarations related to NPCBots / Creatures
+* FEATURE: Updated declaration deps for WoW Wotlk new UI functions.

 **Dec 21, 2023 v1.6.7**
 * CHORE: Removed typeroots not needed in tsconfig.module.json anymore